Shark Rocket HV301 Ultra-Light Review: The 9-lb Corded Vacuum That Never Loses Suction

 What Owners Love

-- Lightweight yet powerful — Buyers consistently express surprise at how much suction the HV301 produces given its sub-9 lb weight.
+- Lightweight yet powerful — Buyers consistently express surprise at how much suction the HV301 produces given its 7.5 lb weight.
 The combination of light handling and strong cleaning power is the most-cited positive across reviews.

 - Hardwood and rug versatility — Owners with mixed flooring praise the easy switch between bare floor and carpet modes.
 The vacuum handles both surfaces without requiring attachment changes.